Stochastic energetics of a Brownian motor and refrigerator driven by non-uniform temperature: Linear Irreversible Thermodynamics

 \section{Linear Irreversible Thermodynamics}

 In this section we discuss the efficiency and coefficient of performance of the BL system in the linear response regime.
-The BL motor and refrigerator are a result of cross effect between the external force $F$ and the temperature difference ${\Delta T}=T_{1}-T_{2}$.
+The BL heat engine and heat pump are a result of a cross effect between the external force $F$ and the temperature difference ${\Delta T}=T_{1}-T_{2}$.
 If they are small, there exists a linear relationship between the thermodynamic fluxes ($\langle v \rangle$ and $\dot{Q}_{1 \rightarrow 2}$) and thermodynamic forces ($F/T$ and ${\Delta T}/T^{2}$):

-where $L_{ij}$'s ($i,j=1,2$) are the Onsager transport coefficients, $T_{1}=T+{\Delta T}/2$ and $T_{2}=T-{\Delta T}/2$.
-While investigating the B{\"u}ttiker-Landauer motor and refrigerator, we had shown in our previous work~\cite{benjamin08}, the validity of linear irreversible theory and numerically confirmed Onsager symmetry relationship, namely $L_{12}=L_{21}$, for spatially inhomogeneous temperature.